-Leading organisational change successfully is about vision and blending strategic brand imperatives with business objectives and benefits realisation.
-In order to improve performance competitive positioning and benefit from technological advancements with the potential to transform the business opportunities, behaviours, capabilities and innovation attitudes and enablement in the organisation need to be changed.
+Successfully leading organisational change management is about vision and blending strategic brand imperatives with business objectives and benefits realisation.
+In order to improve performance competitive positioning and benefit from technological advancements with the potential to transform the business opportunities, behaviours, capabilities and innovation attitudes and enablement in the organisation that is to be changed.

-External partners can help to realise clarity and determine the art of the possible with the objectives and requirements while identifying logical sequences and synergies that can be found.
+External partners can help to realise clarity and determine the art of the possible with the objectives and requirements while identifying logical sequences and synergies that can be found, and address and remediate the problems outlined above.